aonsager/aonsager.github.io/_posts/octopress/2014-03-31-replace-text-in-file-osx-service.markdown

 ---
 layout: post
-title: "Replace Text in File - OSX Service"
+title: Replace Text in File - OSX Service
 description: A quick Mac OSX service that will search and replace all given strings in a text file
 keywords: mac, programming, applescript, service, sed, replace text
 date: 2014-03-31 20:23
 comments: true
 link:
 tags:
 - mac
 - programming
 - script
+colors:
+- "#B0B1B1"
+- "#736565"
+- "#9F9A9B"
+- "#C6C6C7"
+- "#2F74CB"
 ---

 A quick Mac OSX service that will search and replace all given strings in a text file, and save the modified content as a new file.
 It's not *that* much faster than just opening it in a text editor, but it was a fun way to learn how sed works.